Getting Started -

 Smaller arrangements in which the mixer is located on-stage generally do not use a multicore, so for such arrangements this section can be taken to describe the connection of microphones and instruments direct to the mixer.

-Assuming that you have a mixer having balanced low impedance microphone inputs (which is the normal case) and have microphones to suit, the interconnections between the microphones and stagebox are made using balanced microphone cables.
+Assuming that you have a mixer having balanced low impedance microphone inputs (as is the usual case) and have microphones to suit, the interconnections between the microphones and stagebox are made using balanced microphone cables.
 These are cables specifically designed to handle microphone-level signals, and usually have a female XLR connector at the end which connects to the microphone and a male XLR at the other end (see the diagram below).
-These are screened cables, and must not be confused with speaker cables (which are also occasionally equipped with XLRs, but use unscreened cable).
+These are screened cables, and must not be confused with speaker cables (which are also occasionally equipped with XLRs, but use unscreened cable with much thicker conductors).
 These microphone cables may be extended in length simply by plugging two or more of them together.

 Note that it is important that these cables are wired correctly.
 The electrical signal from the microphone is carried by the two cable conductors connected to pins 2 and 3 of the XLRs.
 Although the cable would appear to work correctly if the connections to pins 2 and 3 were reversed (so that pin 2 at one end connects to pin 3 at the other end, and vice versa), the effect would be a signal polarity reversal (often referred to as a phase reversal); this is usually undesirable.
 The cable conductor that is connected to pin 1 does not carry any signal − this conductor is the 'screen' (or 'shield') of the cable, a metallic mesh or foil whose purpose is to shield the two signal-carrying conductors from interference.
 It is generally recommended that the screen is connected only to pin 1, and not also to the metallic shell of the connector at either end of the cable, to avoid earth loops occurring by incidental contact with other connector shells or adjacent metalwork.